Garlicky, lemony, fall-apart lamb, served in tacos with Greek salad.

 Lamb-shoulder is a fantastic cut to roast.
 It’s forgiving to cook as the longer it cooks, the more tender and juicy it gets!

-Potatoes and lamb shoulder are a match made in heaven, try these delicious potato side recipes:
+Potatoes and lamb shoulder are a match made in heaven, try:

 Oven Baked Crispy Potato Wedges